 my-private-registry.io use RegistryAuthConfig:

-Using Harbor as a Caching Registry
+Using Harbor as a caching registry

 Harbor is an open source container registry that can be used as a caching proxy.
 Harbor supports configuring multiple upstream registries, so it can be used to cache multiple registries at once behind a single endpoint.